tarpas/pytest-testmon/README.md

 We would like to run testmon within your project, collect data and improve!
 We'll prepare the PR for you and set everything up so that no tests are deselected initially.
 You can start using the full functionality whenever the reliability and time savings seem right!
-Please <a href="https://testmon.org/ci.html">get in touch</a> and we'll contact you shortly.
+Please <a href="https://www.testmon.net/">SIGN UP</a> and we'll contact you shortly.